Mission and Goals

 - Offering an attractive campus and classroom environments for students and employees that are healthy, safe, and conducive to good teaching and learning.

-- Growing enrollment while developing new programs in alignment with the mission.
+- Growing enrollment while developing new programs and educational deliveries in alignment with the mission.

 - Providing high quality support services at all program locations, implementing best practices in program delivery, and maintaining all university resources in a responsible manner.